camunity/intro-to-web-development/README.md

 ## Rationalle

 Some of the most exciting technological developments are occuring via web-based frameworks across the full stack.
 In this course we will discuss frontend and backend programming in Javascript and learn the essentials of modern web development.

-Any student of a technological field-and especially students of computer science/engineering-would be well-served by developing an understanding of the web and a proficiency in creation of the applications that it enables.
+We will build dynamic web sites utilizing current industry-preferred frameworks and modules including React.JS and Ruby on Rails.

 ## Course Aims and Outcomes
 ### Aims
-As a result of participating in this course, students will be able to explain the various elements of the web ecosystem, demonstrate proficiency in the fundamental languages of web programming, and create web applications using contemporary tooling in preparation for a career involving web development.
+As a result of participating in this course, students will be able to explain the fundamental architecture of the web ecosystem, demonstrate proficiency in the fundamental languages of web programming, and create web applications using modern frameworks in preparation for a healthy career in web development.

 ### Specific Learning Outcomes
-By the end of this course, students will be well-versed in the fundamentals of web application development.
-Emphasis is placed on developing a foundation in plain HTML, CSS, and JavaScript, including a knowledge of their historical revisions and browser adoption of their latest versions.
-Building on this foundation, client-side JavaScript frameworks are introduced; students will learn the concepts, syntax, and benefits of contemporary front-end JavaScript frameworks (e.g. React.js).
-Students should be able to develop aesthetically pleasing single place applications (SPAs) by this juncture in the course.
-The course will then introduce back-end web application constructs such as databases and application servers.
+By the end of this course, students will be well-versed in the fundamentals of modern web development in JavaScript.
+They will be introduced to HTML and CSS through in-class project based learning utilizing resources curated by the World Wide Web organization.
+Building on this foundation, client-side JavaScript frameworks are introduced; students will learn the concepts, syntax, and benefits of contemporary front-end JavaScript frameworks (e.g. React.js and Redux).
+Students will be able to develop interactive frontend applications by the midterm of the course.
+The course will then introduce back-end web application concepts such as databases, application servers and cloud based hosting.
 By the completion of the course, students will be able to develop a “full stack” web application and discuss the benefits of various architectures, design patterns, and elements of production-readyness.
 Specific concepts and technologies are highlighted in the course schedule below.

 ## Format and Procedures
 This course meets twice a week without an additional lab component.
-This course is intended to reflect industry norms as much as possible; to that end, project delivery and collaboration are emphasized as well as attendance and summative assessment.
+This course is intended to reflect industry norms as much as possible; to that end, project delivery and collaboration are emphasized over homework and written assessments.

 ## Assumptions
 This course has no prerequisite courses; however, students are expected to be proficient in general programming principles and able to code in at least one language.
 Such experience will ensure that students are able to expediently learn new programming languages as they are introduced in this course.